Last Updated on February 19, 2022 by Tresi Weeks

-The federal government is issuing stimulus checks this week, to help with the recovery from the COVID pandemic.
+The federal government is issuing stimulus payments this week, to help with the recovery from the COVID pandemic.
 If you receive SSI or SSDI, the check should be deposited in the same manner as your usual check.

 Does the stimulus money disqualify you from government benefits?
 Remember that you generally cannot have more than $2,000 in countable resources to receive certain government benefits.
 The stimulus check will not count against you as a countable resource immediately.
 You have 12 months to spend the stimulus money before it counts against you as a resource for eligibility for SSI and Medicaid.